On Campus Housing Regulations

 As a member of the community, it is your responsibility to familiarize yourself with these policies and abide by them.
 Violation of any of the following policies jeopardizes your housing contract, violates the UCLA Student Code of Conduct §102.07, and may result in University Sanctions.

 These regulations have been categorized into four sections:

 Regulations regarding the possession, consumption, or distribution of alcoholic beverages within or on grounds immediately adjacent to the On Campus Housing facilities include the following:

-a.
-Possession of visible containers, opened or closed, (e.g. cups, cans, bottles, cases/boxes, on which alcoholic beverage insignia appear) anywhere within or on grounds immediately adjacent to the On Campus Housing facilities except in an assigned student room when the door is closed and the alcoholic beverage cannot be detected from outside the room/suite, is prohibited.
+b.
+Possession of visible containers, opened or closed, (e.g. cups, cans, bottles, cases/boxes, on which alcoholic beverage insignia appear) anywhere within or on grounds immediately adjacent to the On Campus Housing facilities is prohibited.
 If alcohol possession or consumption can be detected from outside the room/suite, it is considered public, visible and in violation of this policy.
 This includes containers used as decorative items.

-c.
-Violation of any other regulation while under the influence of alcohol is considered an additional infraction of On Campus Housing Regulations.
+d.
+Violation of any other regulation while under the influence of alcohol is considered an additional violation of On Campus Housing Regulations.